FdeAlexa/PeppyMeter_and_moOde/4_Tests.md

 ```
 double (Ctrl "c")
 ```
 There are many parameters that can be changed in the program's config.txt.
-Let's analyze the type of VU Meter (meter =): currently there are numerous available and, for the video resolution we use (800x480), corresponding to "screen.size = large", they are the following:
+Let's analyze the type of VU Meter (meter =): currently there are numerous available and, for the video resolution we use (800x480), corresponding to "meter.folder = 800x480", they are the following:
 ```
 bar
+big-bang
+black-white
+blue-2
 blue
-vintage
+chillout
+compass
 dash
+emerald
+fantasy
 gas
-rainbow
+gold
 grunge
-royal
-compass
-gold
-black-white
-white-red
 orange
-blue-2
-emerald
+rainbow
 red
+relax
+ring
+royal
+steam-punk
 tube
+vertical-circular
+vertical-linear
+vintage
+white-red
 ```
 This is very simple:
 ```